WebAssembly/function-references/proposals/function-references/Overview.md

 #### Local Types

-* Locals are now types in the context with types of the following form:
+* Locals are now recorded in the context with types of the following form:
   - `localtype ::= set? <valtype>`
   - the flag `set` records that the local has been initialized
   - all locals with non-defaultable type start out unset